Skip to Content

 Bow

-Despite being located within an unassuming former veneer factory and brewery warehouse in the East End, the Chisenhale Gallery is perhaps one of the most progressive London art galleries.
+Despite being located within an unassuming former veneer factory and brewery warehouse in the East End, the Chisenhale Gallery is perhaps one of the most progressive galleries in the city.

 Its mission is simple: to create a cultural impact by working with new alternative talent and learning from its neighbours.

-Not limited by a certain medium, the gallery’s artists (from diverse backgrounds) cleverly address important issues relating to our cultural, political, and natural environment.
+Not limited by a specific medium, the gallery’s artists (from diverse backgrounds) cleverly address important issues relating to our cultural, political, and natural environment.

 Wallace Collection